For administrators and editors

 Adding discussion prompts is one of the easiest and best ways to make any course more effective, interesting, and fun.

 💡 Tip: even if you're not personally planning to respond to discussion forums, it's easy to set the expectation for learners to discuss among themselves.
 In fact, one Pathwright account has over 55,000 discussions that are all learner-to-learner.
 Prefer to turn off notifications?
 You can toggle discussions off entirely per course or per cohort in the course or cohort settings.

-- Select the “Post a discussion question” button near the bottom of the step.
+Select the “Post a discussion prompt” button near the bottom of the step.

-- Add a brief question title or prompt and then add more details and instructions in the text editor under “More information.”
-Post as a "discussion prompt."
+Add a brief question title or prompt.
+Optionally add more details or files in the text editor, then "Post."

-💡 Tip: Discussions can be started from any step in a course.
+💡 Tip: Discussion prompts can be added to any step in a course.
 Adding a discussion prompt on a dedicated To-Do step allows you to set grades and dates on the discussion and make it required using the step settings.

 ✍What makes an effective discussion prompt?

 The following points are summarized from our blog post on How to Write Discussion Questions.